Mashed potatoes are a great side dish with many meals. It can be a struggle to keep them warm because they cool off so fast.

-Easy ways to keep your mashed potatoes warm
+Easy ways to keep your mashed potatoes warm and reheat

 It can be annoying when you cook up a nice hot meal only for it to be cold by the time the plate hits the table.
 Or worse, your side gets colds before the main course is finished.
 Mashed potatoes are big offenders when it comes to cooling off fast.

 You want to avoid having to reheat your mashed potatoes as they will dry out.
 It is important to keep them warm rather than reheating them.
 I am going to give you a few of my tricks to save you from serving cold food again.